ON-LINE: Workflow Analysis 101

 ABOUT THE INSTRUCTOR: Ed Baker is a LEVA core instructor, Certified Forensic Video Analyst/Consultant and retired Police Detective with over 27 years of law enforcement and criminal investigations experience.
 His vast experience in forensic video analysis, case investigation, courtroom presentation in forensic video evidence, DVR recovery and as one of LEVA’s core instruction team members provides an exceptional opportunity for learning.

 NOTE: Courses are identical.
-Choose your preferred date.
+Choose your preferred date on registration form: November 12 or December 3.

 COST: US$99 Student will receive sample media for class use, hands-on learning and instruction, an assessment of their work product, a certificate of successful completion and two-hour credit toward LEVA certification renewal.